iterative/dvc.org/content/docs/cml/start-gitlab.md

    cd example_cml
    ```

-5. To create a CML workflow, use Vim or your editor of choice to copy the
+5. To create a CML workflow, use your editor of choice to copy the
    following into a new file `.gitlab-ci.yml` and save.

    ```yaml